marijnh/Eloquent-JavaScript/11_async.md

 {{index "asynchronous programming"}}

-The third argument given to the handler, `done`, is a callback function that it must call when it is done with the request.
-If we had used the function's ((return value)) as the response value, that would mean that a request handler can't itself perform asynchronous actions.
+The fourth argument given to the handler, `done`, is a callback function that it must call when it is done with the request.
+If we had used the handler's ((return value)) as the response value, that would mean that a request handler can't itself perform asynchronous actions.
 A function doing asynchronous work typically returns before the work is done, having arranged for a callback to be called when it